24/7 Emergency Puff Back Response — Crews Available Now

 What Happened to Your Home

-Understanding Oil Puff Back Damage
+Understanding Puff Back Damage

 An oil puff back happens when your oil-fired furnace or boiler misfires — igniting unburned fuel that has accumulated in the combustion chamber.
 The resulting backfire forces a pressurized cloud of oily, carbon-laden soot backward through the heating system and out into your living space.
 It happens in a fraction of a second.
 The cleanup takes considerably longer.